A fast algorithm for maximal propensity score matching: Proofs of optimality

 It remains to consider the case when $\mathcal M$ contains some pairs $(1,j_1)$ and $(i_1,1)$, where $i_1\ne 1$ and $j_1\ne 1$.
 In this case we have $X_{i_1} \le Y_1+c(X_{i_1}, Y_1)$ and $ Y_{j_1}\le X_1+c( X_1,Y_{j_1})$.
 Therefore

 by (\ref{caley}) and analogously $Y_{j_1}-X_{i_1}\le c(X_{i_1},Y_{j_1})$ by (\ref{calex}).
 Hence,

-Thus, removing from $\mathcal M$ the pairs $(1,j_1)$ and $(i_1,1)$ and adding the pairs $(1,1)$ and $(i_1,j_1)$ does not change the number of pairs in $\mathcal M$.
-Again, matching the pair $(1,1)$ and then matching the maximal number of pairs for the $2,\dots,K$-th treated and $2,\dots,L$-th control objects yields the total maximal number of matched pairs.
+Thus, removing from $\mathcal M$ the pairs $(1,j_1)$ and $(i_1,1)$ and adding the pairs $(1,1)$ and $(i_1,j_1)$ obeys the caliper restriction and does not change the number of pairs in $\mathcal M$.
+Again, matching the pair $(1,1)$ and then matching the maximal number of pairs for the $2,\dots,K$-th treated and $2,\dots,L$-th control subjects yields the total maximal number of matched pairs.

-Applying the above argument to the remaining $2,\dots,K$-th treated and $2,\dots,L$-th control observations proves the validity of Algorithm~A by induction.
+Applying the above argument to the remaining $2,\dots,K$-th treated and $2,\dots,L$-th control observations proves the optimality of Algorithm~A by induction.